 For information on hunting and trapping opportunities and rules governing the use of state land, contact the regional office for the county where you would like to hunt or trap (see Important Numbers).
-Wildlife staff can provide information on wildlife management areas (WMAs) and Cooperative Hunting Areas.
-Forestry staff and NYS Forest Rangers can provide details on state forest lands and the forest preserve.
-In some instances, written permission or permits are required to use state areas.
+Wildlife staff can provide information on Wildlife Management Areas (WMAs) and Cooperative Hunting Areas.
+DEC Forestry staff and Forest Rangers can provide details on state forest lands and forest preserve lands.
+In some instances, written permission or permits are required to use state lands.
 These are available from DEC regional offices during normal business hours.

-DEC has designated routes on state forests, wildlife management areas, and in the forest preserve, for motor vehicle use by people with a qualifying mobility disability.
-The list of these opportunities, along with information on how to obtain a statewide permit for this purpose, is available by writing to the Regional Land Manager at DEC regional offices (see Important Numbers) or at www.dec.ny.gov/outdoor/2574.html.
+DEC has designated routes on state forests, wildlife management areas, forest preserve lands and conservation easement lands for motor vehicle use by people with a qualifying mobility disability.
+For a list of these opportunities, along with information on how to obtain a motorized access permit, please visit the DEC website at: www.dec.ny.gov/outdoor/2574.html.

 Wildlife Management Areas

-The Division of Fish, Wildlife, and Marine Resources manages about 187,000 acres of wildlife management areas.
+The Division of Fish and Wildlife manages about 187,000 acres of wildlife management areas (WMAs).
 These areas are located throughout the state and contain a variety of different types of habitat and wildlife.
 They are managed primarily for wildlife and wildlife-related public use.

 WMAs have specific use regulations in addition to the general use regulations for state land.
 Hunting, trapping, and fishing are permitted, except as specifically restricted by posted notice.